tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

 Grab the `code examples <https://github.com/feast-dev/feast-workshop/tree/main/module_0>`_ to learn how to use feast to help development.

-* Setting up a feature repo using MinIO S3 bucket about registry for offline features to train model.
+* Set up a feature repo using MinIO S3 bucket for registry.
+* Use the offline features to train model.
-* Make predictions using online features by `SQLite <https://docs.feast.dev/reference/online-stores/sqlite>`_.
+* Make predictions using online features by SQLite.

 Upload data to MinIO bucket